 In November, the UBP welcomed its newest class of talented students – the Class of 2022.
 The class is slightly larger with 371 majors and 62 minors.
 The academic quality remains very strong with a median 3.75 GPA at Carolina.
 For majors, 45% are female, 18% are under-represented minorities and 12% are first-generation college students.

 Continuing the Business School’s tradition of educational innovation, the UBP welcomed them with a brand-new orientation.

 Typically, UBP students formally begin in in the UBP the spring semester of their sophomore year.
-So before they began their studies, UBP team offered them a new way to get oriented and provide a guide them through their Business School journey.
-For the first, time, students were divided into six cohorts of 60 each to facilitate greater student interaction, and each cohort has several Spark ambassadors, consisting of dedicated faculty and staff members as well as junior and senior business majors.
+So before they began their studies, the UBP team offered them a new way to get oriented and a guide for their Business School journey.
+Now students are divided into six cohorts of 60 each to facilitate greater student interaction, and each cohort has several Spark ambassadors, consisting of faculty and staff members as well as junior and senior business majors.

 “We admitted an amazing new class, and we welcomed them with a new approach to orientation that starts building community from the very start,” says Anna Millar, UBP assistant dean.
 “We used lean innovation to launch Spark, a brand-new way to celebrate our new students’ admission success and build excitement for their UBP experience.”

 Spark’s goal is also to build community across the UBP – among the new students and with staff and faculty.
 “We want to spark excitement in students so that they have ownership of their personal and professional development,” says Millar.
 To this we introduced guiding principles or competencies to lead their way, and gave them the tools and information they need immediately to succeed in the UBP in their courses, global studies and career development.

 The UBP team partnered with Shimul Melwani, associate professor of organizational behavior, to identify and launch a new set of guiding principles.